vitest-dev/vitest-browser-react/README.md

 })
 ```

-Unlike `@testing-library/react`, `vitest-browser-react` cleanups the component before test starts instead of after so you can see the rendered result in your UI.
+Unlike `@testing-library/react`, `vitest-browser-react` cleans up the component before the test starts instead of after, so you can see the rendered result in your UI.

 ## Special thanks